 For the most complete information, consult the following, available at the Reference Desks or in the Reference area of any of the three libraries:

-You must attribute others' ideas, research, images, graphs, research and quotes in your papers and presentations.
+You must attribute others' ideas, research, images, graphs, and quotes in your papers and presentations.
 When you are unsure what to cite, please review the links under Tutorials and Quizzes, or talk to your instructor for guidance.

 Font: Unless your instructor specifies otherwise, Times New Roman, 12-point font is assumed, which is the default font permitted in earlier styles of APA.
 APA 7th edition does allow for other fonts, particularly for web-based reading, and are specifed in the APA Manual.